Frequently asked questions about EDGAR Next accounts, delegation, settings, and more.

-How do we enroll a new person or entity who has never filed?
+How do we enroll a new individual or company filer?
 They do not have a CIK.

 You will need to complete the Form ID process to apply for EDGAR access.
-Once the Form ID is accepted by SEC, the filer will automatically be subject to EDGAR Next and does not need to enroll.
+Once the Form ID is accepted by SEC, the filer will automatically be subject to EDGAR Next; there is not a separate enrollment.

 Access the Form ID from the dashboard of the new EDGAR Filer Management website, where you will use your individual Login.gov credentials to sign in.
 From the dashboard, select APPLY FOR EDGAR ACCESS > New > CONTINUE, and follow the prompts to complete the Form ID process.